mattjhayes/amle/README.rst

 It is a perfect example of
-`Not Invented, Here <https://en.wikipedia.org/wiki/Not_invented_here>`_ as you can find more performant and fully featured environments elsewhere so please consider alternatives like R or existing Python ML libraries.
+`Not Invented, Here <https://en.wikipedia.org/wiki/Not_invented_here>`_ as you can find more performant and fully featured environments elsewhere, so please consider alternatives like R, or existing Python ML libraries.

 The code is still very much under construction.